SillyGhost99/casino-roulette.py-/README.md

-#Casiono-roulette is a fun mini project executed in 'vs code' with the help of python.
+#Casiono-roulette is a fun mini project executed in 'vs code' with the help of python and claude.